wazo-platform/wazo-platform.org/content/blog/hackhaton-2022-building-a-pong.md

 ```

-We also had to decide how to synchronise the ball between the two users, since we are not using a netcode library, we decided to make the caller the source of truth.
+We also had to decide how to synchronize the ball between the two users, since we are not using a netcode library, we decided to make the caller the source of truth.
 One of the interesting part is that we are able to speak while playing the game.
 Oh and if you are very good at pong your calls wont be very long, we needed a way to make a winner so when you get to 20 points the game ends and the call hangs-up.
 ```javascript
 setOnGameEndedCallback(idPlayer => {
 	Wazo.Phone.sendMessage(JSON.stringify({ type: 'playerWon', idPlayer }), call.sipSession);